 - Furniture Coordinator And Supplier : The Furniture Practice

 - Country : United Kingdom

-From the architect.
+Text description provided by the architects.
 The Capco and Bold Rocket offices in Shoreditch, London are located in a 150 year old 5 story steel and brick loft building.
 The architectural and cultural context of the neighborhood inspired the design concept: open loft space, industrial architecture with character, solid materials, visible joinery details.
 The custom furniture and walls use raw materials and expose the method of construction.
 Solid ash wood, timber pine either left natural or painted and black powder coated steel are the predominant materials.
 Walls reveal the method of construction, turning the typical construction inside out; wood studs are visible.

 The building has a challenging shape, dividing the floor plan in 4 fairly separated corners with a central area in the middle.
 All floors have an open plan, in keeping with the loft character of the building.